-If you are considering self-funding your research degree, or bringing funding from a sponsor, browsing through our available projects may give you some insight into the type of research we do in the Faculty of Medicine & Dentistry.
+If you are considering self-funding your research degree, or bringing funding from a sponsor, browsing through our available projects may give you some insight into the type of research we do in the Faculty of Medicine and Dentistry.
 You may want to apply directly to one of these projects, using the link below.

 The Faculty of Medicine and Dentistry are seeking to appoint self-funded PhD candidates of outstanding ability to join their exciting and rapidly expanding programme of internationally rated research.
 The faculty is committed to research excellence with a recent £25 million investment in staff and facilities.
 Medical research here was ranked first for outputs in REF2014.

 Project title: EphrinA-EphA5 signaling regulates macrophage clearance in the injured peripheral nervous system

 Earliest available start date: 01 January 2020